 - Duet assesses for value-alignment and match between program and applicant.

-The CASPer test is composed of 12 sections.
-Each section contains either a brief video- or word-based scenario, followed by a series of three open-ended questions for which you will have five minutes to answer.
+The CASPer test continues to evolve and is expected to be composed of 15 scenarios.
+Ten scenarios are video-based and five word-based.
+Nine scenarios require typed responses and six video-recorded responses.
 Each situation relates to one or more personal characteristics.
 You will be asked how you would respond or behave in the situation portrayed.
-See abbreviated sample test for illustrative purposes.
-The limited time to type your answers and the requirement to use a computer with a webcam are linked to security issues (i.e., ensuring that test takers are not consulting with others, or having someone else taking the test on their behalf, etc.).
+The limited time to type or verbalize your answers and the requirement to use a computer with a webcam are linked to security issues (i.e., ensuring that test takers are not consulting with others, or having someone else taking the test on their behalf, etc.) The total test is expected to take between 100 and 120 minutes.

-The CASPer test is administered by Altus Assessments and has fees involved.
+The CASPer test is administered by Acuity Insights (Formerly Altus) and has fees involved.
+Applicants to US-based UME programs will pay $85, which includes eight program distributions, and additional distributions are $15 each.
 You will have to register for the test at least three days in advance and will be given an opportunity to ensure your computer meets the technical requirements first.
-If you need to request accommodations, submit your supporting documentation to firstname.lastname@example.org at least three weeks in advance of your targeted test date.
+If you need to request accommodations, submit your supporting documentation to email@example.com at least three weeks in advance of your targeted test date.
 Be sure to read CASPer's FAQ.

 In terms of preparation, here are a few basic tips:

 - If you wish to practice with a few scenarios, see these MMI's preparation resources.
-For this type of test, remember to practice in writing, not orally, aiming for concise and clear answers stating your position.
+Remember to practice both orally and in writing, aiming for concise and clear answers stating your position.

 - During the test it is important that you read each scenario carefully using only the information provided in the video or statement to formulate your responses, striving not to make assumptions or at least being cognizant of the assumptions you may be making.
 Your honest answers should draw from your general knowledge and life experience.

-- Don't be overly concerned with grammar and spelling when typing your answers.
+- Don't be overly concerned with grammar and spelling with written responses.
 Supposedly, raters are asked to ignore spelling and grammar errors, so remember to focus on the general concepts you want to share.
 Even incomplete sentences are acceptable as long as your responses and position about each prompt are clearly stated.
 Similarly to MMI's scenarios, medical schools are not looking for a right or wrong answer, but rather for evidence of your reasoning and rationale.

-More recently, Altus also released Duet, the latest addition to its assessment suite.
-So with the 2021-2022 application cycle, you may start hearing about schools requiring this assessment as well.
+The final Acuity Insight Assessment to know is Duet, the latest addition to its assessment suite.
 While CASPer was designed to help schools evaluate your professional skills and maturity--and Snapshot your communication skills--Duet is supposed to evaluate whether your goals, values, and characteristics are a good fit for the programs to which you are applying.

-Association of American Medical Colleges Situational Judgment Test (AAMC SJT)
+Association of American Medical Colleges PREview--formerly known as AAMC Situational Judgment Test (AAMC SJT)

 Kira Talent Interview